Adaptive system for

 Large crowds forming during temporary and often unpredictable events such as festivals, public celebrations, demonstrations, or touristic peaks pose increasing challenges for cities and public authorities.
 These situations can affect public safety, strain local services, disrupt mobility, and reduce the quality of experience for both residents and visitors.
 While understanding how crowds form and evolve is essential for informed decision-making, existing monitoring solutions are often intrusive, expensive, difficult to deploy, or unsuitable for short-term use.
 This project is driven by the need for a practical, privacy-respecting, and easily deployable crowd monitoring solution that can be used when and where it is needed, without requiring complex infrastructure or specialised technical teams.

 The system relies on small, portable sensors that anonymously estimate crowd levels by detecting wireless signals already emitted by people’s mobile devices, without collecting personal data or tracking individuals.
-Sensors can be quickly installed in different locations and automatically adapt to the available connectivity, even in challenging environments.
-To ensure reliable measurements, an assisted calibration process can be used during deployment, helping sensors adjust to the specific characteristics of each site.
-The collected information is then presented in dashboards that provide real-time and historical views of crowding levels, supporting timely and informed decisions.
+Sensors can be quickly installed in different locations and adapt to the available connectivity, even in challenging environments.
+During deployment, calibration support mechanisms can be used to adjust the sensing configuration to the characteristics of each site, improving measurement reliability.
+The collected information is then presented in dashboards with real-time and historical views of crowding levels, supporting timely and informed decisions.
 The result is a plug-and-play crowd monitoring tool designed for real-world use by public authorities during temporary events.

 Public administrations are often confronted with an overwhelming range of technologies when considering digital monitoring solutions.
 Combining sensors, connectivity, data processing, and visualisation requires expertise across multiple domains, making it difficult to decide which technologies to use and how to configure them reliably.
 This complexity frequently becomes a barrier to adoption, even when the operational need, such as crowd monitoring during events, is clear.

-In 2024, the Iscte team in charge of the for crowd monitoring development participated in the CONFRONT – Challenge ON wifi FRame fingerprinting for people cOunting aNd Tracking, an activity funded by MOST (Centro Nazionale per la Mobilità Sostenibile), Ministero dell'Università e della Ricerca, Italy.
+The research team participated in the CONFRONT – Challenge ON wifi FRame fingerprinting for people cOunting aNd Tracking, an activity funded by MOST (Centro Nazionale per la Mobilità Sostenibile), Ministero dell'Università e della Ricerca, Italy.
+The challenge brought together seven participants from four countries (Germany, Italy, Portugal, and Slovenia) to evaluate fingerprinting algorithms on a common dataset.
+The solution developed by the Iscte team, which forms the basis of the algorithm currently running on the MoniCrowd edge sensors, achieved the highest score, with 295.92 out of 300.00.